GabriellaMosca/MassSpring_2DovuleGrowthModel/README.md

 # MassSpringModels_ovuleGrowth2D
-plugin for MorphoMechanX(http://www.mpipz.mpg.de/MorphoGraphX/MorphoMechanX/) to generate 2D simulations of growing and dividing ovules at cellular resolution based on masssprings.
+plugin for MorphoMechanX(www.MorphoMechanX.org) to generate 2D simulations of growing and dividing ovules at cellular resolution based on mass-springs.

+MorphoMechanX can be installed from package for Linux Mint 19 and Ubuntu 20.04.
+The package is provided at this git https://github.com/GabriellaMosca/PollenGrain_indentation (or https://zenodo.org/record/4590379#.YF3MyIBKiM8).
+The user should follow instructions from 1. to 4.

-The Git revision number these models are guarantedd to run with is: e618301477af8a0bda2c344a7312195ba5acf379
+Alternatively, MMX can be installed from source code and can be requested at: www.MorphoMechanX.org The Git revision number these models are guarantedd to run with is:

-The Git revision number should be provided together with the request for MorphoMechanX, which is to be addressed to Richard.Smith@jic.ac.uk
-Installation instructions can be requested together with the package or asked alternatively to this email address: gabriella.mosca@gmail.com

-MorphoMechanX work on Linux and the models have been tested on Linux Mint 19.
+e618301477af8a0bda2c344a7312195ba5acf379

-The plugin itself does not require installation.
-After MorphoMechanX has been installed, to run the model 1)move into the model directory from a terminal
+The Mass-Spring model itself does not require installation.
+After MorphoMechanX has been installed, to run the model:

+1) open a terminal from the "model" directory provided in this repository

+2) type "make clean" from the terminal

-2)type "make run" and enter.
+3) type "make run" from the terminal.

-This will open a graphically interactive window of MorphoDynamX, and MorphoMechanX tab will be shown (Process/Model).
+This will open a graphically interactive window of MorphoDynamX, and MorphoMechanX tab will be shown (under Process/Model).

-Depending on which model case the user wants to run, choose a case number (i.e. case2):
+Depending on which specific model the user wants to run (with reference to the model variants defined in the paper), choose a model number (for example "MS-Model2"):

+-open the chosen model folder from a navigation browser (i.e. a terminal from "MS-Model2")

--open a windown into its folder (i.e. a window inside case2), -drag and drop the view file: "CellDisk.mdxv" into MorphoDynamX window (altrernatively go into MorphoDynamX and open the File tab and from there select "CellDisk.mdxv" from the chosen folder case.
+-drag and drop the view file: "CellDisk.mdxv"  into the already open MorphoDynamX window

+(altrernatively go into MorphoDynamX and open the File tab and from there select "CellDisk.mdxv" from the chosen folder case).

 By double-clicking on:

-00 Ovule Master Process (Cell Ovule Growth/00 Ouvle Master Process) the simulation will start selecting the right template from the case chosen.
+00 Ovule Master Process (Process/Model/ Cell Ovule Growth/00 Ouvle Master Process) the simulation will start selecting the right template from the model variant chosen.